keithalewis/math/uf.md

 Similarly, commodities are also not special.
 This model can be used for **all** instruments.

+## Price, Cash Flow

-Instruments entail _cash flows_; stocks pay dividends, bonds pays coupons, and futures have margin adjustments.
+In addition to _price_, instruments entail _cash flows_; stocks pay dividends, bonds pays coupons, and futures have margin adjustments.
 Currencies and commodities do not have cash flows, but they may involve third-party payments to exchange or store them.
-Cash flows cause changes to positions.
+Cash flows cause changes to holdings.
 If instrument $i$ pays cash flow $C_t(i,i')$ per share of $i$ in instrument
-$i'$ at time $t$ then holding $(a,i,e)$ at time $t$ will cause $(a C_t(i,i'), i', e)$ to be included in the position of $e$ soon after time $t$.
+$i'$ at time $t$ then holding $(a,i,e)$ at time $t$ will cause $(a C_t(i,i'), i', e)$ to be included in the holding of $e$ soon after time $t$.
 Usually $i'$ is the native currency associated with instrument $i$.
 Specifying $i'$ allows for _payment-in-kind_ cash flows.